 THANK YOU!

-Warm thanks to the many individuals who assisted and advised me.
-I’d like to acknowledge the generous support of these institutions:
+Deep gratitude to the individuals who assisted and advised me.
+And I’d like to acknowledge the generous support of these institutions:

 Cornell University